bmx-ng/bmx-site/docs/api/brl/brl_threads.md

 Function MyThread:Object( data:Object )

 	'process 100 items
-	For Local item=1 To 100
+	For Local item:Int = 1 To 100

 		'add an item to the queue
 		queue[put]="Item "+item